We require that you make an appointment for all acupuncture visits. NEW clients must book by phone: 510.526.5056.

 Private v.
 Community – What’s the Difference?

 In private settings, the practitioner will typically spend 30-45 minutes on an intake, assessment and consultation.
 The client is then treated in a private room, usually on a massage table.
 Sometimes there may be needles inserted both on the front and the back of the body.
 The private acupuncturist may provide additional therapies, such as cupping, massage, and moxibustion, and may recommend lifestyle changes.
-The needle retention time is usually precisely limited in this setting, as the private room may need to be available for the next appointment.
+Because of the extensive intake time, the time allowed for resting with needles is often limited to about 30 minutes.

 Our community acupuncture clinic is set up similarly to acupuncture clinics in many Asian countries.
 Because we have a high-volume clinic, we get a lot of practice giving a wide variety of treatments every single day.
 We are very skilled in making a quick and efficient assessment and providing an effective personalized treatment.
 We specifically study acupuncture methods well-suited for delivering results in a community setting in order to offer skilled care at affordable rates to more people.
 However, we are usually not able to offer any one client extra consultation time or additional modalities, except for occasional herbal remedy prescription.

-We encourage our clients to take a deep rest during their acupuncture sessions and to decide on their own how long they wish to relax after needle insertion.
-Many of our clients report significant benefits from being allowed to self-regulate the length of time for resting with the needles.
+We encourage our clients to take a deep rest during their acupuncture sessions and to allow up to 1 hour of needle retention time.
+Many of our clients report significant benefits from being allowed to relax longer with their needles.

 For those who prefer more privacy and more “talking time” along with their acupuncture, there are many excellent practitioners in the Bay Area offering private treatments.